cbartsch/Slippipedia/README.md

 ### Analyze replays

 This step reads each replay and stores the relevant information in a database for fast lookup.
 Depending on your setup and the number of replays, this can take a few minutes.

+Replays only need to be analyzed once.
+The database persists after app restarts.
-When you have new replays, or change the folder, you can choose to only analyze new replays.
+When you have new replays or change the folder, you can choose to only analyze new replays.

 ![analyzing](images/analyzing.png)